eswlab/orphan-prediction/README.md

 	runSRAdownload.sh $line;
 done<SRR_Acc_List.txt
 ```
 Note: depending on how much data you find, this can take a lot of time as well as resources (disk usage).
-Use caution and narrow down to only most interesting datasets, if you can.
-Also, note that the max size of the SRA is set to 100Gb in this script.
-If you have a SRA greater than 100Gb, please edit the script to allow those files to download.
+You may need to narrow down to only the most interesting@AS? datasets.
+Also, the max size of the SRA is set to 100Gb in this script.
+If you have a SRA greater than 100Gb, be sure to edit the script to allow all files to download.

-Download the CDS sequences for your organism, if available. **If you don't have one, you can skip this step (move to BRAKER step) and use the subset of SRRs for the predictions**.
+Download the CDS sequences for your organism, if available. **If not, you can skip this step (move to BRAKER step) and use only SRRs @AS? for the predictions**.

 ```
 #CDS